 In the past several months, several "scams" have been centered around phone calls or emails asking a customer to reveal account numbers, ATM or Debit Card numbers, passwords or other personal, private, non-public information.
 In some cases, scammers are sending fraudulent emails claiming to be from certain bank or banking agencies and then ask customers to visit a fraudulent website identical to the bank or banking agency's authentic website in order to have customers provide their personal information.

 We want to remind you never to disclose ANY personally identifying information if requested via an unsolicited email or phone call.
+Berkshire Bank will never request this information from you online, through our website or on the telephone.
 This includes:

 - Berkshire Bank account numbers or credit card numbers